dreed47/tv-episode-tracker/README.md

 ```

 A URL will be printed — open it in your browser, sign in, approve access. `config/token.json` is created and the token auto-refreshes forever after.

+> After auth succeeds, comment `8080:8080` back out in `docker-compose.yml` — it is not needed for normal operation.

 ### Step 4 — Start the tracker